preset/preset/docs/src/guide/hosting.md

 ## Private repositories

 You can use private repositories if you [configured your SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-Repositories are cloned using SSH by default, so there isn't anything special to do.
+You will need to use the `--ssh` flag.

 ```shell
 preset apply your-username/private-repository